domingogallardo/WABackupExtractor/README.md

 WABackupViewer -o mychats
 ```

-This command will create a `mychats/chats.json` file.
-By viewing this file,
+This command will create a `mychats/chats.json` file and a `mychats/profiles` directory.
-you can identify the chat whose messages you wish to extract.
+By viewing the file `chats.json` you can identify the chat whose messages you wish to extract.
+And
+in the `profiles` directory you will find the information about all the profiles.

 For example, to extract all messages from the chat with ID  `226` from a specific
 backup with ID `abcd1234`, you can run: